 This is an annual one-day community event that welcomes individuals, families, businesses, and civic groups to volunteer to complete projects at local schools, typically in August.

 The 2023 Day of Action impact event was held on Friday August 4th.
 Nearly 400 volunteers worked at 22 local HCPS schools to help the schools get the grounds ready for the 2023 school year.
 Projects included mulching, weeding, and other outdoor projects.
 Details for 2024 Day of Action coming soon.

 Serving as a Program Evaluation Panel member is a great way to give back to our community while learning about the breadth of needs and resources in Henderson County.

-Panel members serve on a specific focus area - Education, Income, Health, or Basic Needs/Crisis Services – and review applications for funding from local nonprofits.
+Program evaluation panel members serve on a specific focus area - Education, Financial Stability, Health, or Basic Needs/Crisis Services – and review applications for funding from local nonprofits.
 Panel members are advocates for clients who receive services, agencies that provide services, and the community at large.
 In addition, members act as stewards to ensure that UWHC funds are used wisely and responsibly.
-Panel members attend 4-6 two hour meetings during February-April, and commit to about two hours of “homework” before each meeting.
-We will be recruiting panel members for Spring 2022.
-Please contact email@example.com for more information or to apply!
+Panel members attend 3-4 two hour meetings during February-April, and commit to about two hours of “homework” before each meeting.
+We will be recruiting volunteers for Spring 2024in Fall of 2023.
+Please email Kat Carlton for more information.